SilkRose/Pony/stories/slow-motion-surprise-party/slow-motion-surprise-party.md

 Fluttershy asked, "Hello there critter, what's your name?"

-the sloth answered, practically in slow motion, "Lola."
+the sloth answered, practically in slow motion, "I'm Lola."

 "It's a pleasure to meet you Lola.
 Can I help you with something?"

-"Food."
+"I would like some food."

 "Oh, I can definitely help with that.
 Do you want to come with me in my cottage and I can get you a big plate of leafy greens?"

-"Sure."
+"That sounds great."

 Lola let go of her leg and started to follow her.
 Unfortunately she was a lot slower than Fluttershy.

 "Do you want me to carry you in?"

+She nodded.
 "Yes."

 Fluttershy picked up Lola and carried her gently inside.
 She sat Lola down at her dinning table and began preparing a plate of food for her.

-Lola explained, "I know I talk slow for ponies, so I say short sentences."
+Lola said, "Thank you for your kindness."

 Fluttershy had prepared the plate and set it in front of her before she even finished her sentence.

-"I understand.
+"You're welcome.
 What brought you to Ponyville?"

-"Big party for animals."
+"I heard about a big party the town throws for pets and animals."

-It takes Fluttershy a bit to understand, she finally realizes Lola is talking about a celebration the town held two months ago for all the pets in town.
-"That was over two months ago, you missed it."
+Thinking for a second, Fluttershy realized what she was referring to.
+"You mean the annual Ponyville Pet Party.
+That was over two months ago, you missed it."

 Lola frowned.
 "I miss every party."